alekmaul/pvcollib/wiki/colecospecs.md

 </pre>
 768-bytes per table for 24 rows
 960-bytes per table for 30 rows
+Multiply this value by 400h to have the real address

 **Register 3: VR3 Color Table Base Address, 64-byte boundaries**
 <pre>